AICONSlab/MIRACL/README.md

 ___

-We recommend using MIRACL with the Docker or Singularity containers we provide.
+We recommend using MIRACL with the Docker or Apptainer containers we provide.
 Legacy instructions for installing MIRACL locally are available but we recommend against it.
 For more details, see our
 [docs](https://miracl.readthedocs.io).

 ___